Azure/azure-sdk/docs/dotnet/introduction.md

 There are occasions when common code needs to be shared between several client libraries.
 For example, a set of cooperating client libraries may wish to share a set of exceptions or models.

-{% include requirement/MUST id="dotnet-commonlib-approval" %} gain [Architecture Board] approval prior to implementing a common library.
+{% include requirement/MUST id="dotnet-commonlib-approval" %} gain [Architecture Board] discuss how to design such common library.

 ### Versioning {#dotnet-versioning}